 For Scenario 2, UE should change the dedicated channels from the source cell to non-serving cell when UE receives L1/L2 centric mobility signalling.

-Below questions are realted to the serving cell issues and those can be further investigated to make answers.
+Below questions are related to the serving cell issues and those can be further investigated to make answers.
 How to handle UE-dedicated configuration and common configuration (i.e. RACH, SIB/MIB, etc) would be considered.